opensearch-project/project-website/_posts/2025-01-13-announcing-OpenSearchCon-europe-2025.md

 * Gain insights into best practices for deployment, scaling, and optimization.
 * Explore real-world applications of OpenSearch across various industries.
 * Contribute to the future direction of the project through community sessions.
-* Connect and network with folks you might collaborate with in the future
+* Connect and network with folks you might collaborate with in the future.

 ## Call for Proposals